SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 Another consideration is the overhead of performing JNDI lookups to the message broker.
 WebSphere implements JNDI caching by default.
 Resources referenced by a Message Driven Bean through resource injection will trigger an initial JNDI lookup and subsequently use the cached information whenever the MDB instance is reused from the MDB pool.
 Similarly, Session beans that perform JNDI lookups through a JNDI Context will have that information cached in association with that context.
 Whenever the Session bean instance is reused from the Session bean pool, any lookups using the same JNDI Context will utilize the JNDI cached information.

-Note, in order to use the JNDI caching mechanisms within WebSphere you must use JMS through a JCA resource adapter and reference JMS end points in your code through JEE resource injection.
+**Note**: in order to use the JNDI caching mechanisms within WebSphere you must use JMS through a JCA resource adapter and reference JMS end points in your code through JEE resource injection.
-Please refer to [WAS-REF] for details on modifying the default behavior of JNDI caching.
+Please refer to [WAS-REF]({{ site.links-was-reference }}){:target="_top"} for details on modifying the default behavior of JNDI caching.

-In general, refer to [WAS-REF] for details on tuning WebSphere for messaging performance:
+In general, refer to [WAS-REF]({{ site.links-was-reference }}){:target="_top"} for details on tuning WebSphere for messaging performance:

 *	WebSphere Application Server > Tuning performance > Messaging resources > Tuning messaging